 With her penchant for the classic comedy and slapstick of family entertainment it seems natural that Miranda Hart’s name should come up for consideration to revive 'The Generation Game'.…

-We are delighted to announce that Funny Women, and our leading Award sponsor Benefit Cosmetics, will be teaming up with national charity Refuge to help garner awareness of the issues surrounding domestic violence and raise vital funds during this years Funny Women Awards.
+We are delighted to announce that Funny Women, and our leading Award sponsor Benefit Cosmetics, will be teaming up with national charity Refuge for the second year running to promote awareness of the issues surrounding domestic violence and raise vital funds during this year's Funny Women Awards.

 What kind of work does Refuge do?

 As the country’s largest single provider of specialist domestic abuse services, Refuge has been instrumental in fronting the campaign against domestic violence since 1971.
 The charity seeks to provide support for all those dealing with any form of gender violence - be it domestic abuse, sexual violence, stalking, trafficking, prostitution, female genital mutilation, forced marriage and honour-based violence.

 This tireless support for victims of abuse is ongoing and supports over 2,000 women and children on any given day.
 Their work includes campaigning, training and research to raise awareness of domestic violence, but also incorporates an outreach approach within communities and offers help directly to those who need it.
 Through a variety of initiatives, Refuge seeks to empower those most in need of support, allowing them to rebuild a life free of violence and fear.

 Funny women commitment to charity